25benjaminli/obsidian-md-to-docs/README.md

 ## Obsidian MD to Docs

-Converts a markdown file to a new Google Doc (specifically, markdown with Obsidian formatting - e.g. for images).
+Converts a markdown file to a new Google Doc, uploaded automatically to the cloud (specifically, markdown with Obsidian formatting - e.g. for images).
 LaTeX is normalized to `$$...$$` (compatible with the [Auto-Latex Equations](https://workspace.google.com/marketplace/app/auto_latex_equations/850293439076) extension).
-Images are embedded inline.
+Images are embedded inline and specified from a media folder.

 I find this useful as I write many of my notes in Obsidian and occasionally need to share them with collaborators.
+The closest option I could find to this is probably [pandoc](https://pandoc.org/).
+It has messy LaTeX exporting features and doesn't automatically export to google docs (requires export to .docx intermediary, then manual upload to google drive).

 ### Setup
 The setup is a bit annoying, but for subsequent use you only have to run a single command to produce your google doc.